From drowning ‘winter’ to getting hitched twice, Polish traditions and customs often border on the bizarre but are certainly a highlight to discover.

 Leaving an empty chair on Christmas eve

-Poles are very proud of the traditional hospitality they may extend to a stranger who turns up at their door on Christmas eve (unlikely to happen, but not impossible).
+Polish are very proud of the traditional hospitality they may extend to a stranger who turns up at their door on Christmas eve (unlikely to happen, but not impossible).
 There is a lot of debate as to the origins of this custom, but three different explanations emerge:

 Despite their religious beliefs, several Polish traditions are rooted in Pagan rites.
 One celebrates an Obiat (a feast) in memory of the deceased.
 The host leaves an empty chair for the deceased and sweeps it away before everyone sits at the table to excuse the soul who isn’t there.

 Another explanation is rooted in the New Testament.
 In the scriptures, the Holy Family was en route to Nazareth when the Virgin Mary went into labour, forcing the family to find shelter.
-Consequently, Catholic Poles believe one must always be ready to accept an unexpected guest, never turning away anyone in need.
+Consequently, Catholic Polish believe one must always be ready to accept an unexpected guest, never turning away anyone in need.

 The last explanation is more recent.
 In 1863, there was an uprising triggered by the forced enlistment of Polish men into the Russian Army.
 Those caught rebelling were deported to Siberia.
-The Poles leave the chair open in the hope that these brave men would return.
+The Polish leave the chair open in the hope that these brave men would return.